Kharıbülbül: the flower, the festival, and Shusha's living symbol

 What the Kharıbülbül is

 The Kharıbülbül is a small, unusual flower whose shape is often described as resembling a nightingale in flight.
-Local tradition ties it closely to Shusha's meadows, especially the Jidir Duzu area, and folklore has long linked it to themes of homeland and longing.
+The name itself carries that image: in Azerbaijani, bülbül means nightingale, and locals have long read the bloom as a bird poised mid-flutter over the grass.
+Local tradition ties it closely to Shusha's meadows, especially the Jidir Düzü area, and folklore has long linked it to themes of homeland and longing.
 That symbolism is exactly why it carries such weight: for many people it stands for Shusha itself.

 Why a flower became a national symbol